How To Turn Percents Into Decimals

 Tips and Expert Advice

 1. Use the Decimal Shift Shortcut: The easiest way to convert a percentage to a decimal is by shifting the decimal point two places to the left.
 This works because dividing by 100 is mathematically equivalent to moving the decimal point two positions.
-For example, to convert 35% to a decimal, simply move the decimal point in "35" (which is implicitly "35.") two places to the left, resulting in 0.35.
+As an example, to convert 35% to a decimal, simply move the decimal point in "35" (which is implicitly "35.") two places to the left, resulting in 0.35.
 This shortcut is quick, efficient, and reduces the chances of making errors with long division.

 FAQ